 SECTION XII - PROPOSALS FOR FELLOWSHIP

-Proposals for Fellowship shall be in writing signed by two (2) Fellows, with a letter from each vouching for the character of the candidate.
+Proposals for Fellowship shall be by two (2) Fellows, with correspondence from each vouching for the character of the candidate.
 Completed nominations shall be considered by the Council at its next meeting.
 In the event action is deferred for more than two (2) consecutive meetings of Council, the President shall communicate with one or more of the candidate's sponsors.

 The names of candidates who are to be recommended by the Council shall be read at the business meeting of two (2) consecutive meetings preceding consideration by the Fellows.
 Certification by the candidate's specialty board or Fellowship in the American College of Surgeons are requirements.
 It is expected that a candidate proposed for Fellowship will have attained some reputation in surgical practice, research, and/or teaching, and will have demonstrated potential for making contributions to the various programs of the Academy.